 Learn About macOS Mojave

-Originally announced in June, macOS Mojave is just now arriving for the general public.
 This is an update focused on delivering a more stable experience and a more refined time with your Mac.
+We are many updates in, and Apple is adding in a lot of bug fixes in addition to the initial updates.

 There are a lot of new macOS Mojave features, Apple isn't making major shifts in design that you will see.
 Before you install this super bug fix update you should learn more about this upgrade.